Is a Picture Worth a Thousand Words? Adaptive Multimodal Fact-Checking with Visual Evidence Necessity: Abstract

 \section{Abstract}

-Automated fact-checking is a crucial task not only in journalism but also across web platforms, where it supports a responsible information ecosystem and mitigates the harms of misinformation.
+Automated fact-checking is a crucial task that supports a responsible information ecosystem.
 While recent research has progressed from text-only to multimodal fact-checking, a prevailing assumption is that incorporating visual evidence universally improves performance.
-In this work, we challenge this assumption and show that indiscriminate use of multimodal evidence can reduce accuracy.
-To address this challenge, we propose \mymethod, a multimodal fact-checking framework that employs two collaborative agents with distinct roles for the adaptive use of visual evidence: An \emph{Analyzer} determines whether visual evidence is necessary for claim verification and a \emph{Verifier} predicts claim veracity conditioned on both the retrieved evidence and the Analyzer's assessment.
+In this work, we challenge this assumption and show that the indiscriminate use of multimodal evidence can reduce accuracy.
+To address this challenge, we propose \mymethod, a multimodal fact-checking framework that employs two collaborative vision-language models with distinct roles for the adaptive use of visual evidence: an \emph{Analyzer} determines whether visual evidence is necessary for claim verification and a \emph{Verifier} predicts claim veracity conditioned on both the retrieved evidence and the Analyzer's assessment.
 Experimental results on three datasets show that incorporating the Analyzer's assessment of visual evidence necessity into the Verifier's prediction yields substantial improvements in verification performance.
-In addition to all code, we release WebFC, a newly constructed dataset for evaluating fact-checking modules in a more realistic scenario, available at \url{https://github.com/ssu-humane/AMuFC}.
+We will release all code and datasets at \url{https://github.com/ssu-humane/AMuFC}.